Sensitivity to heat; Intolerance to heat

-Heat intolerance usually comes on slowly and lasts for a long time, but it may also occur quickly and be a serious illness.
+Heat intolerance usually comes on slowly and lasts for a long time, but it may also occur quickly and be due to a serious illness.

 Exposure to extreme heat and sun can cause heat emergencies or illnesses.
 You can prevent heat illnesses by:

 - Keeping inside room temperatures at a comfortable level

 - Limiting how much time you spend outdoors in hot, humid weather

 When to Contact a Medical Professional